cn-terraform/terraform-aws-ecs-fargate-task-definition/README.md

 * aws_ecs_task_definition_td_arn - Full ARN of the Task Definition (including both family and revision).
 * aws_ecs_task_definition_td_family - The family of the Task Definition.
 * aws_ecs_task_definition_td_revision - The revision of the task in a particular family.
+* container_port: Port on which the container is listening